Construction worker measuring a building exterior.

 • Contractors pollution liability insurance (CPL): This policy protects contractors against legal costs related to pollution, such as a lawsuit about excessive dust raised at your construction site.

 • Inland marine insurance: Commercial property insurance only covers items at your business address, so you may need inland marine insurance for items in transit or at a job site.
-Coverages include contractor's tools and equipment insurance and installation floater insurance for materials awaiting installation.
+Coverages include contractor's tools and equipment insurance and installation floater insurance for materials (like tile or hardwood flooring) awaiting installation.

 • Commercial umbrella insurance: When your underlying general liability, commercial auto, or employer's liability policy reaches the limit on a claim, umbrella insurance activates to provide additional coverage.